yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - puny: adj. /ˈpjuː.ni/
     - _My car only has a puny little engine._
     - _The party's share of the vote rose from a puny 13 percent in the last election to 21 percent this time._
+- sound
+  - chime: (of bells) to make a clear ringing sound
+    - _The bell in the tower began to chime._
+  - whine: to make a high, complaining sound, or to complain continually
+    - _If you don't stop whining, we won't go at all!_
+    - _Leon's dog was sitting by the door whining, so I thought I'd better take it for a walk._
+- speak
+  - chime in: to speak in a conversation, esp. by interrupting
+    - _Everyone at the table began to chime in with their opinions._
 - successful
   - blockbuster: a book or film that is very successful: _a blockbuster movie/novel_
 - suitable